ReVanced-Extended-Community/Community-Guides/community-wiki/patching & setup info.md

 YouTube:
 > You need to include the `Overlay buttons` patch.
 >
-> The download button can be enabled by going into Settings > ReVanced Extended > Player > Player buttons > Show external download button, **On**.
+> The download button can be enabled by going into Settings > RVX > Player > Player buttons > Show external download button, **On**.
 The download button will appear beside the fullscreen button in the video player.

 YT Music:
 > You need to include the `Hide action bar components` patch.
 (Note that on versions newer than 7.16.53, this patch does not support hooking the download button.
 You can still manually share the links of songs/albums/playlists to your external downloader.)
 >
-> To enable downloading, open the app and navigate to Settings > ReVanced Extended > Action Bar > Override download action button, **On**.
+> To enable downloading, open the app and navigate to Settings > RVX > Action Bar > Override download action button, **On**.
 Now when you press the [Download button **in the player**](https://imgur.com/a/phjYvbe) it will open the downloader.

 The default downloader is [YTDLnis](https://github.com/deniscerri/ytdlnis/releases/latest), which must be installed on the device.
 To change it, navigate to the downloader settings (using the path above) and open the "External downloader package name" setting.
 Select the downloader you want to use from the list or enter the package name of the downloader, press "OK" and install it if prompted.
 You can check out [this post](https://www.reddit.com/r/revancedapp/comments/xft8vq) for the download links and info on several other downloaders you can use.